kmaho17/shinpokered-rebalanced/README.md

   - Take Down - improves the ball factor of non-safari balls by 2
   - Egg Bomb - improves the ball factor of non-safari balls by 2 and additive +10 to catch rate per toss of a non-safari ball
 - Made the karate dojo master act like a special trainer
+- Starting a new game will keep the hard mode off, but now default to fast text speed
+- Turning the nuzlocke mode on will not reset your difficulty options

 v1.24.5
 - Minor text edit for SS Anne npc in post-game.